 Preferred Hotel Program

-The Preferred Hotel Program is designed to reduce agencies' travel spending by maximizing the commonwealth's ability to contract at rates equal to or less than the U.S. General Services Administration (GSA) allowance.
+The Preferred Hotel Program applies for all lodging in Pennsylvania.
+It is designed to reduce agencies' travel spending by maximizing the commonwealth's ability to contract at rates equal to or less than the U.S. General Services Administration (GSA) allowance.
 Each year, hundreds of Pennsylvania hotels can submit a solicitation and generate more "room nights" in their geographical area in exchange for the commonwealth agreeing not to send business to these hotels' competitors.
 Every "out-of-policy" hotel booking in an area where a preferred hotel is available reduces the integrity of the program and puts the commonwealth at a disadvantage in the next year's solicitation.

 REV-1220 Tax Exempt Form

-In Pennsylvania, you must present a completed REV-1220 tax exempt form (PDF) at check-in to your hotel.
-Commonwealth travelers are exempt from all taxes except the state occupancy tax.
+In Pennsylvania, commonwealth travelers must present a completed REV-1220 tax exempt form (PDF) at check-in to a hotel.
+Commonwealth employees must pay the 6% state occupancy tax and, if applicable, the 1% additional tax applicable in Philadelphia or Allegheny county.
 Here is a REV-1220 sample (PDF), illustrating the correct way to fill out the form.
-REV-1220 Clarification from the Department of Revenue (PDF) states that commonwealth employees traveling on commonwealth business are exempt from hotel occupancy tax levied by Pennsylvania's local municipalities.
+REV-1220 Clarification from the Department of Revenue (PDF) states that Commonwealth employees traveling on Commonwealth business are exempt from hotel occupancy tax levied by Pennsylvania's local municipalities.